lindenb/jvarkit/docs/VcfGnomadSV.md

     -o, --out
       Output file.
 Optional .
 Default: stdout
     --population
-      Watch gnomad population for AF
+      Watch gnomad population for AF.
+The default is 'POPMAX_AF' . if POP_MAX is not found in the VCF header then 'GRPMAX_AF' is used.
       Default: POPMAX_AF
     -p, --prefix
       INFO field prefix